 ACCESSIBILITY

-Port Fairy Folk Festival aims to be an accessible festival for all.
+Port Fairy Folk Festival aims to be an accessible festival.
 Below we have provided information that will be helpful in planning and attending our festival.
 If you have any concerns, questions or feedback regarding access, please contact us at the appropriate email below.

 Performers – [email protected]